Suggested links

 Support for Friends and Family Members

 It can be extremely difficult to watch a loved one struggle with addiction to Ambien, especially if that person is not yet seeking treatment.
-That is why several different types of support groups are available for friends and family members of addicts.
+That is why there are several different types of support groups available for friends and family members of addicts.

 While your loved one is fighting their own battle, you must also contend with your worry for their well-being.
-Addiction can cause huge rifts in families, resulting in many heartaches.
+Addiction can cause huge rifts in families and result in a lot of heartache.
 Many loved ones experience mixed emotions, from anger and resentment to guilt and fear.

-The good news is that support groups are available both in-person and online to provide a safe and supportive environment for those negatively impacted by a loved one’s addiction.
+Support groups are available both in-person and online to offer a safe and supportive environment for those affected by a loved one’s addiction.

 Frequently Asked Questions About Ambien